 Even if there exist multiple idle slots simultaneously, dl-sched considers them one by one.
 For each idle slot, local optimum is achieved because the "best" task is picked and scheduled.
 However, global optimum requires all idle slots and tasks be considered at once.
 Figure 1 gives an example.
-Initially, there are two tasks $T_1$ and $T_2$ in queue, and two nodes A and B. There is one idle slot on each node.
-Data block $B_i$ is the input data of task $T_i$ , if $B_i$ and $T_i$ are marked with the same pattern.
-Obviously the input data of $T_I$ are stored on both A and B while the input data of $T_2$ are stored only on A. Figure 1(b) shows how dl-sched assigns tasks.
-Assume node A is considered first, the scheduler tries to find the best task for A in the order of $\{T_1, T_2\}$ .
-Because node A stores the input data of $T_I$ , $T_I$ is assigned to A. Then node B is considered and task $T_2$ is assigned to it (because that is the only available slot).
-As a result, only $T_1$ achieves data locality.
+Initially, there are two tasks T_1 and T_2 in queue, and two nodes A and B with one idle slot on each.
+Data block B_i is the input data of task T_i , if B_i and T_i are marked with the same pattern.
+Obviously the input data of T_1 are stored on both A and B while the input data of T_2 are stored only on A. Figure 1(b) shows how dl-sched assigns tasks.
+Assume node A is considered first, the scheduler tries to find the best task for A in the order of $\{T_1, T_2\}$.
+Because node A stores the input data of T_I , T_I is assigned to A. Then node B is considered and task T_2 is assigned to it (because that is the only available slot).
+As a result, only T_I achieves data locality.
 However, there exists an optimal scheduling that makes both tasks achieve data locality, which is shown in Figure 1(c).